C&C buys U.S. cider firm as core UK market weakens

 Operating profit for the six months ended August were 65.6 million euros, 2.7 percent lower than the same period last year.
 The average forecast of four analysts polled by Reuters was 65 million euros.

-C&C said the Vermont business expected to generate $15 million in earnings before interest, tax, depreciation and amortization (EBITDA) in the 12 months to end-2012.
+C&C said the Vermont business expected to generate $15 million in earnings before interest, tax, depreciation and amortisation (EBITDA) in the 12 months to end-2012.

 (Reporting by Conor Humphries; Editing by Mark Potter)